sccn/sccn.github.io/tutorials/10_Group_analysis/working_with_study_designs.md

 ![](/assets/images/studydesign23.png)

 Here we have one pannel per memory load.
-For memory load 7, there is no condition memorize (the load for the memorize letters goes from 0 to 6 which correspond to the number of letter already memorized).
-Note that the number of letters for the condition 6 is low (a total of 31 for the *ignore* condition) explaning the large amplitude artifacts.
-This comparison should be run only for load 0 to 5.
-To interpret this plot, we would need to select a shorter frequency range, overlay loads for both the *memorize* and *ignore* conditions.
+To interpret this plot, we would need to select a shorter frequency range, overlay loads for both the *memorize* and *ignore* conditions, and compute statistics.
+See the [group analysis statistic tutorial](/tutorials/10_Group_analysis/study_statistics.html) for further details.

 This simple example shows that the range of possibilities for STUDY designs is large.
 More details about STUDY.design structure is available